IT’S A DIRTY JOB AND WE WANT TO DO IT!

 The trap can only hold a certain amount of grease until it becomes full.
 Once it's full, it will release grease into the main lines of the building and into city sewers, causing backups, costly repairs, plus fines by municipalities.

 Yes.
-We offer maintenance programs for grease trap cleaning, drain flushing, catch basins and manholes, commercial hot water tanks, boilers, heat exchangers etc. Call and ask, and we will take the worry out of your hands.
+We offer maintenance programs for grease trap cleaning, drain flushing, catch basins and manholes, commercial hot water tanks, boilers, heat exchangers, and more.
+Call and ask, and we will take the worry out of your hands.

 Yes, we offer after-hours emergency or pre-scheduled service at an additional cost.
 A fully trained tech will answer your call, not a machine.